-The location is part of the so-called "red slope" within the Rhine front, The oriented to the east to southeast and the northernmost edge to the northeast vineyards in 50 to 150 meters above sea level with 10 to 80% slope cover 16 hectares of vineyards.
-The best part of the core is the steepest vineyard in the Red Slope.
-Before the Land Consolidation In 1971 these were the locations Fenchelberg and Rothenberg.
-The floors are made of weathered red slate ( Rotliegendes ), isolated with sandstone and stony-schiefrigem components.
+The location is part of the so-called "red slope" within the Rhine front, The vineyards at 50 to 150 meters above sea level with 10 to 80% slope incline to the east to southeast and on the northernmost edge also to the northeast comprise 16 hectares of vineyards.
+The centerpiece, which is considered the best part, is the steepest vineyard in the Red Slope.
+Before the Land Consolidation In 1971 these were the Fenchelberg and Rothenberg sites.
+The floors are made of weathered red clay slate ( Rotliegendes ), occasionally with sandstone and stony-sloping components.
 Above all, Riesling and Silvaner are cultivated here.
-A Riesling Spätlese vintage 1920 from this location plays in the play " The cheerful vineyard "Born in Nackenheim writer Carl Zuckmayer an important role.
-Shares in the situation have for example the wineries Heyl to Herrnsheim.
+A Riesling Spätlese vintage 1920 from this location plays in the piece “ The happy vineyard ”By the writer Carl Zuckmayer, who was born in Nackenheim, plays an important role.
+The vineyards, for example, have a share in the situation Heyl to Herrnsheim.
 Gunderloch.
-Kühling-Gillot and Staatliche Weinbaudomäne Oppenheim,
+Kühling-Gillot and State wine-growing domain Oppenheim,

 The location was first mentioned in 1211.
 The name is derived from the red-violet phyllite slate.
 The south-southwest facing vineyards at 120 to 150 meters above sea level with 20 to 60% slope cover 21 hectares of vineyards.
 The floors consist of phyllite slate with a small stone content, as well as fine soil with loess layer.
 Here is mainly Riesling cultured.
 Have shares in the location z.
 B. the wineries Albus.
 Breuer Georg.
 Brother Eser.
 Diefenhardt'sches winery.
 It is August and Baron Langwerth von Simmern,